leo-holanda/changes-counter/README.md

 - When you exceed a changes quantity threshold:
   - The status bar item color changes
   - A notification is sent to warn you
+- Creating an ignore file allows the extension to ignore files and patterns when counting changes

 ## Installation